 Our mission

-We believe every student deserves to learn in a way that works for them — and every teacher deserves to know exactly where their students need help, before it's too late.
+We believe every student deserves a learning path built for them.
+And every teacher deserves to know exactly where each of their students needs help, without spending their evenings finding out.

 Where this started

 Before building Kaihle, I founded and ran LightHouse Academy — a small international middle school in Bali, Indonesia.
 Thirty students.
 A team of dedicated teachers.
 A curriculum we believed in.
-And a problem I couldn't solve.
+And a problem I could not solve.

-Every time I asked a teacher how a particular student was doing, the answer was some version of the same thing: "I think they're doing okay" or "they seem to be struggling a bit."
-Honest answers — but not specific ones.
+Every time I asked a teacher how a particular student was doing, the answer was some version of the same thing: "I think they are doing okay" or "they seem to be struggling a bit."
+Honest answers, but not specific ones.
 We had no reliable way to know, before starting a new topic, which students had the foundation to build on and which were about to fall further behind.

 One day, instead of asking the teachers, I asked the students.
 A simple survey: "If you were the teacher, how would you teach yourself this subject?
 If you had a choice, how would you structure the class?"